-Once an extension user submits recorded traffic, the log is uploaded to the Fiddler Jam cloud space.
-By default, the uploaded logs will be stored for 30 days in the cloud storage, and then they will be deleted.
-With the Fiddler Jam portal, any portal user with access rights could save, organize, analyze and work with the provided records.
+Once an extension user submits recorded traffic, the log uploads to the Fiddler Jam cloud space, also known as the Jam portal.
+The Jam cloud space keeps any submitted logs in the storage for 30 days.
+After that period, if the log is not added to a workspace, it will be automatically deleted.
+With the help of the Fiddler Jam portal, any portal user with access rights could save, organize, analyze and work with the provided records.

-- (Optional) The submitted log can be added to a workspace.
-Logs that are not added to a workspace will be automatically deleted after 30 days.
+- The submitted log can be added to a workspace.
+Any Jam log that is not added to a workspace will be automatically deleted after 30 days.

 For a portal viewer role to be able to open the submitted log, the log must be added to a workspace (by a portal user), and the extension user should have set an appropriate access level during the link generation.

-Once a submitted log is opened in the Fiddler Jam portal, there are multiple functionalities that the portal UI provides like:
+Once a submitted log loads in the Fiddler Jam portal, there are multiple functionalities that the portal UI provides like:

 - Exporting as HAR file.